crazybie/tgc/README.md

     - Use like shared_ptr.
     - Do not need to replace the global new operator.
     - Do not need to inherit from a common base.
-    - It can even work with shared_ptr.
+    - Can even work with shared_ptr.
 - Incremental marking and sweeping
     - Won't stop the world.
     - Can specify the number of steps used for each collecting.